ALMA BATISTA began her musical studies in her native country, Puerto Rico, with Alba Rosa Castro. At the

 New York City.
 In 1987, she moved to San Francisco, California to continue her music studies at the San

 Francisco Conservatory of Music.
-Ms. Batista earned her Bachelor and Master Degrees from the San
+Ms. Batista earned her Bachelor's and Master's degrees from the San

 Francisco Conservatory of Music, where she studied with Paul Hersh and Mack McCray.